Zubair7102/Journal-App/Readme.md

  docker run -p 8081:8081 --env SPRING_PROFILES_ACTIVE=prod journal-app
 ```
 - The app will use the `prod` profile by default in Docker.
-- Ensure MongoDB is accessible from the container.
+- Ensure MongoDB and Redis are accessible from the container.

 ---